Numbericons/PokerJS/readme.md

 It makes heavy use of TypeScript and object-oriented programming.

 # Setup
--Install typescript via npm, then run `tsc` in this directory to compile the javascript into poker.js.
+* Install typescript via npm, then run `tsc` in this directory to compile the javascript into poker.js.
 Then open index.html.

 # Technologies used
--Typescript
+* Typescript
--JQuery
+* JQuery
--Lodash
+* Lodash
--ES6
+* ES6

 # Todo
--Better, more interesting AI
+* Better, more interesting AI
--Pot split logic
+* Pot split logic
--Slider for AI speed
+* Slider for AI speed
--Chip graphics and animation
+* Chip graphics and animation
--Use unit test framework
+* Use unit test framework
--Get a ts linter
+* Get a ts linter

 # Known Bugs
--If a player's small/big blind results in zero chips against a single other opponent with positive chips, the showdown should be immediate.
+* If a player's small/big blind results in zero chips against a single other opponent with positive chips, the showdown should be immediate.

 # License
 MIT